shafra02/My-First-Python-App/README.md

 # My-First-Python-App
-s simple calculator with pythonn
+a simple calculator with pythonn